 Dam levels Update

-Bredell says the province continues to monitor and support areas where the drought continues.
+Bredell says the Department of Local Government in the province, along with fellow provincial department of agriculture, continues to monitor and support the regions where the drought continues to prevail.

 Major Dam statistics